 The debut album Utopia Defeated from Australian artist D.D.
 Dumbo is highly addictive.
-Its throbbing, funky basslines, layered psychedelic textures, infectious melodies, skittering guitars and a breathless, agile tenor voice will have you lurching for the repeat button.
+Its throbbing, funky basslines, layered psychedelic textures, infectious melodies, and agile tenor voice will have you lurching for the repeat button.
 Kirsten Johnstone tracked down its creator, Australian Oliver Hugh Perry.

 Perry's own lyrics have a seemingly surrealist quality about them too.
 Take the words to 'Walrus': "The blood seeps out like the wounds of a walrus / In salty ice in frost and blubber / The birds the sun the bugs that adore you / The endless glory" - it's a brutal picture, inspired by the production of Foie Gras.